-When Should I Make the Trek?
+When Should I make the Trek?

-The best time to go for Everest Base Camp trek is from March to May, and September to December.
+The best time to go for Everest Base Camp trek is from March to May and September to December.

-May can get hot and humid since it is right before the onset of monsoon.
+May can get hot and humid since it is right before the onset of the monsoon.
 So, you need to prepare yourself for possible rain during that time.

-Important Tips for Everest Base Camp Trek
+Important Tips for Everest Base Camp Trek:

-Be physically prepared
+Be physically prepared.

-Trekking for 12-15 days continuously is not easy.
+Trekking continuously for 12-15 days is not easy.

 Yoga is another great way to stretch and strengthen your muscles.

-Be mentally prepared
+Be mentally prepared.

 Your accommodation along the trek will be in simple tea houses run by local Sherpas.
 The facilities will also be very basic as you move higher up in the mountains.

-It is better to be aware of the challenges and the culture in the mountains beforehand than to regret later.
+It is better to be aware of the challenges and culture in the mountains beforehand than to regret later.

-Rent or buy your gear in Kathmandu
+Rent or buy your gear in Kathmandu.

 Everything is cheap.
 Even though most of it is a knock-off of major brands, the quality is still good enough for the affordable price tag.

-Hire a porter or porter-guide in Kathmandu or Lukla
+Hire a porter or porter-guide in Kathmandu or Lukla.

-While you can carry your own gear, but hauling a massive load up in the mountains for hours is difficult.
+While you can carry your own gear, hauling a massive load up in the mountains for hours is difficult.
 In that case, you will need to hire a porter.

 You can hire your porter or guide in Kathmandu itself.
 If you have enough time to spare, it’s a good idea to meet with a few different porters before choosing one to go with you on your trek.

 Or, you can hire someone when you arrive at Lukla on the plane.
 There are many experienced porters and guides you will meet at Lukla.
-Also, you will have the added bonus of being able to interview them without having to pay for their flight from Kathmandu.
+Additionally, you will have the added bonus of being able to interview them without having to pay for their flight from Kathmandu.

 Although tipping is not mandatory in Nepal, you can give some amount to your guides and porters at the end of your trek.
 It is a form of appreciation for their continuous guidance and support during the trek.

-Avoid meat during the trek
+Avoid meat during the trek.

 So, no matter how tempted you are to try out the meat varieties on display, do not get allured.

-Cover up yourself
+Cover up yourself.

 - You should wear long-sleeved tops, long pants, and a light scarf to prevent your body from getting blisters.

+Make sure to drink plenty of water while on the trail and always have a spare bottle of water.
 You can buy bottled water from tea houses along the trail.
-Another option is to bring chlorine or purification tablets.
-That way you can fill your bottle from the local streams and purify it yourself.
+Another option is to bring chlorine or purification tablets, so you can fill your bottle from the local streams and purify it yourself.

-Bring cash from your home country
+Bring cash from your home country.

-But, once you start your trek, the only ATM is in Namche Bazaar.
+There are plenty of ATMs in Kathmandu, so getting cash before the trek should not be a problem.
+However, once you start your trek, the only ATM is in Namche Bazaar.
 However, there are frequent problems with the ATM there.